tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Wolf-Julian Neumann</li>
     </ul>
     <ul class="CV-desc_with_logo">
-      <li>For the first project of my <a href="#ECN_Fellow">Ph.D.
-Fellowship</a> rotations, I am studying the connectivity between cortex and subthalamic nucleus using electrocorticography and subthalamic local field potential recordings from Parkinson's disease patients under different dopaminergic medication conditions, with the goal of identifying biomarkers for use in next-generation closed-loop, adaptive deep brain stimulation treatment paradigms.
+      <li>For the Ph.D. project of my <a href="#ECN_Fellow">Ph.D.
+Fellowship</a>, I am studying the connectivity between cortex and subthalamic nucleus using electrocorticography and subthalamic local field potential recordings from Parkinson's disease patients under different dopaminergic medication conditions and states of motor activity, with the goal of identifying biomarkers for use in next-generation closed-loop, adaptive deep brain stimulation treatment paradigms.
 As part of this work, I have presented posters on results of some preliminary analyses at the <i>2<sup>nd</sup> Expert Summit on the Future of Deep Brain Stimulation</i> <a href="/assets/documents/2022_DBS_Expert_Summit-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a> and the <i>ReTune Fall School</i> <a href="/assets/documents/2021_ReTune_Fall_School-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a>.</li>
-      <li>Through this placement, I am further developing my signal analysis and Python programming skills, gaining an in-depth understanding of movement disorders, and also gaining further experience as a researcher working in an academic laboratory setting.</li>
+      <li>Through this work, I am further developing my signal analysis and Python programming skills, gaining an in-depth understanding of movement disorders, and also gaining further experience as a researcher working in an academic laboratory setting.</li>
     </ul>

   <h3 class="CV-header"><a id="Haynes_Lab" class="section-ID">08/2019 - &zwj;08/2020</a></h3>